Summary of 10 things to put on your HR portal…

 3. Update everyone with the latest news

-With Cezanne HR, a newsfeed widget can be included on the homepage, so that employees get the latest news as soon as they log into the system, without having to go to the portal itself.
+With Cezanne HR a newsfeed widget can be included on the homepage, so that employees get the latest news as soon as they log into their HR management system.
 There’s also the option to receive daily updates by email, too, ensuring that absolutely everybody is in the know.

 4. Advertise internal vacancies